frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/healthcare/patient_appointment.md

 ### 3.4 Notes and Referrals

-In the "More Info" section of Patient Appointment document, user can add **Notes** and also select a **Referring Practitioner** to help track referrals.
+In the "More Info" section of Patient Appointment document, user can add "Notes" and also select a "Referring Practitioner" to help track referrals.

 <img class="screenshot" alt="ERPNext Healthcare" src="{{docs_base_url}}/assets/img/healthcare/more_info.png">